 The blog we previously mentioned offers a few ways to innovate the workplace to adapt to changing worker expectations.
 Deloitte’s report highlights many ideas that coincide with some of ours, and we feel there are a few key ones for businesses to pay attention to.

 Give Workers Ownership in Their Work

 First, businesses should allow employees’ to personally drive work, instead of directing it for them.
 Giving workers more choice over their work allows the organization to align their workers’ passion areas with new business goals, leading to higher output for the company as a whole.
 Really, it’s a win for everyone!

 Second, the intuitive use of technology to augment teams allows employees to perform the work that is distinctly human.
 Then, teams can perform more work at a higher quality.
 In fact, in a survey of more than 3,600 business executives, results showed that they believed implementing technology into the workplace was one of the top three ways to transform work.

 At the end of the day, what we’re saying is that businesses must be people and employee-centered to adapt to the future of work.
-Investing in education and training for employees and giving them the means to pursue their passions is the way to transform the workplace for the better.
-Empowering individuals and teams to push the boundaries of what’s possible is at the very heart of human capital in 2021 and beyond.
+Investing in education and training for employees and giving them the means to pursue their passions is the way to meaningfully transform the workplace, and hopefully help motivate workers to come back to the workplace.
+Empowering individuals and teams to push the boundaries of what’s possible is at the very heart of human capital in 2022 and beyond.
 Humans can and will create value for businesses—if only we let them.